pop-os/desktop-icons-ng/README.md

-# Desktop Icons
+# ADIEU

 ## What  is it

-A GNOME Shell extension for providing desktop icons.
+Another Desktop Icons Extension for GNOME Shell.

 ## Requirements

 * GNOME Shell >= 3.30
 * Nautilus >= 3.30.4
-* xdg-desktop-portal-gtk

 ## How to contribute